 The MS517 can also be used for watching movies, but here it will be a bit of a disappointment for those looking for a Full HD 1080p image, especially since it’s a native 4:3 aspect ratio.
 It showed off its value when I brought it over to a friend and we watched a film with some others projected on his wall — the portability and wall color changing feature coming into play.

-Bottom line: At $339, the BenQ’s MS517 SmartEco Projector is a capable front projection system that is well suited for use in portable situations.
+Bottom line: At $339, the BenQ’s MS517 SmartEco Projector is a capable front projection system that is well suited for use in portable situations but you can’t count this as best home theater projector.